Books

 - “What about Opting Out of Liberalism?
 A comment on Raphael Cohen-Almagor’s Just, Reasonable, Multiculturalism.”
 Philosophia, forthcoming.

-- “Toleration Defined.”
+- “Defining Toleration.”
 The Palgrave Handbook of Toleration.
 Ed.
 Mitja Sardoč.
 Palgrave MacMillan.
 Forthcoming.

 - “The Harm Principle and Corporate Welfare (or Market Libertarianism vs. Promotionism).”
 The Georgetown Journal of Law and Public Policy Volume 19, 2022: 787-812.